DonJ137/CSE5914-Capstone/README.md

 A valid query would be:  https://content.osu.edu/v2/classes/search?q=&campus=col&p=1&term=1222

-For running the program, first run index_data.py and then run query_data.py afterwards.
+For running the program, first run index_data.py and loadGenEdsInES.py.
+Then run query_data.py afterwards.